annapoutanen/about-me/README.md

 hi! im anna poutanen

-high school student with an intrest for coding
+im a high school student with an intrest for coding

-python, javascript
+my favourite languages are python and javascript

 i also enjoy digital art and reading